 Kitchen view from inside the Homeplace log house

 The kitchen, although part of the same log house structure, was in it’s own building, meaning that one would have to walk outdoors, along the porch and then back indoors.

 The reason for this is that in the event that if the kitchen caught on fire, it wouldn’t burn down the entire house.
 Pretty clever, if you ask me.

 There was plenty more to see, but after touring the log house, I was ready to go back home and start sewing a quilt or adding a stone fireplace to my townhouse, well, make that a fake one, anyway.

 It did confirm my decision to go with faux stone wall in my still-in-process basement.
 Needless to say, I was glad I had brought my camera phone and felt very inspired by the log cabin design for sure.

 I hope you enjoyed a peek of a 19th century rural American log house.
-Please stay tuned for part3 where we continue on to the work shop and farm portions of the The Homeplace tour, and perhaps, inadvertently crash a wedding…
+Please check out Part3- The Homestead at Land Between the Lakes where we continue on to the work shop and farm portions of the The Homeplace tour, and perhaps, inadvertently crash a wedding…

 Hope you are having a great day ~ Amy

 Sign up for our Newsletter and get these 10 free tips for updating any room without having to use paint.